 Cavatina was written for the guitar.
 There was a time, many years ago, when I was a skilled guitarist -- before multiple sclerosis stripped away my ability to play.
 At about the same time as I lost the ability to play my guitar, I started using a walking stick.
 One walking stick became two, then crutches, then a scooter and wheelchair.
 The MS was attacking many physical functions.

-God said those words to Israel because He was their only savior.
+God said those words to Israel because He was their only saviour.
 God is that to you and me through faith in Jesus Christ.
 I happen to think that perhaps God might say those words to us too, His adopted children.
 Grief journeys are fluid like a river that can threaten to sweep over a griever and submerge him beneath the waves of his circumstances.

 At first, grief can be so intense that the griever does not know how he or she can face another day or continue living.
 A bleak future stretches out before the griever like a barren desert.
 The griever's reality is distorted.
 Nothing interests him.
 He goes through the motions of living.
 (Daily routines can actually be a godsend that calls the griever to get out of bed each morning.)